fatimih/portfolio-site-2025/NOTES.md

 - Wired `ContactForm.module.css` for layout, spacing, and token-based styling
 - Implemented lightweight validation shell (required fields + basic email check) with error styling and a11y attributes

+**04.04 – Add icons/animations (completed)**
+- Installed `react-icons` for scalable, component-based icons.
+- Created `src/components/icons/index.js` as a central icon registry.
+- Added reusable `<Icon />` wrapper component for consistent size, a11y, and class handling.
+- Integrated `<Icon />` into `Button` component for testing.
+- Added `animations.css` in `/styles` with fade-in, slide-up, and scale-in utilities using CSS variables and `prefers-reduced-motion` guard.
+- Verified animation utilities by applying `anim-slide-up` to `Button` as a mount animation.

 ---